 While there are particular variations of Metta Meditation that don’t require meditators to visualize others, every form of Tonglen Meditation will instruct individuals to use their imaginary powers.
 For this reason, and others, Tonglen Meditation has been described as an advanced Metta Meditation technique.
 One of the most effective ways to practice Tonglen is to visualize yourself living from the self-centered reference point of the ego next to a group of individuals who are suffering immensely.
 You may want to visualize a group of poor children who lack the basic necessities of food and water that we often take for granted.
 Once you have this picture in your head, you would want to observe your selfish self and the group of children from the perspective of an outside observer.
 As you see these two images, you would want to analytically think about the conditions of the people in your vision and reflect on how life-affirming it is to care for other beings.

-Additionally, there are particular Tonglen exercises that take meditators through a visualization process similar to the one highlighted as the Metta Meditation technique, and still others that use the breath along with visualization to imagine themselves inhaling the pain and suffering of others while exhaling loving-kindness and compassion towards them.
+Additionally, there are particular Tonglen exercises that take meditators through a visualization process similar to the one highlighted as the Metta Meditation technique, and still, others that use the breath along with visualization to imagine themselves inhaling the pain and suffering of others while exhaling loving-kindness and compassion towards them.

 10.)
 Chakra Meditation:

-Ancient Hindu and Ayurvedic text tell us that the Chakras, which translate to mean ‘wheel’ or ‘disk’, are subtle energy centers throughout the body where prana, or life force energy, flows through.
+Ancient Hindu and Ayurvedic texts tell us that the Chakras, which translate to mean ‘wheel’ or ‘disk’, are subtle energy centers throughout the body where prana, or life force energy, flows through.
 When any of these centers are blocked, individuals are unable to perform at their highest capable levels and become susceptible to illness and disease.
 Charka Meditation, therefore, is used to cleanse and unblock the Chakras in a way that allows energy to flow freely through these channels.
-It is said that there are many Chakras throughout the human body, but seven that align on the spine are considered most important of all.
+It is said that there are many Chakras throughout the human body, but seven that align on the spine are considered the most important of all.
 When practicing Chakra Meditation, it is important for meditators to have an understanding of the colors associated with each center as they are closely related to one’s current physical, emotional, and spiritual states.
 The seven prominent Chakras are:

 Crown Chakra (Violet): Represents our ability to operate from a fully connected spiritual place.